-We recommend the larger unit, which delivers extra pulling power for full passenger loads and heavy trailers.
-The 5.4-liter V8 produces 345 foot-pounds of torque, enabling it to pull a trailer of up to 8300 pounds -- when ordered as a 4x2 with 16-inch wheels and the 3.73 axle ratio.
+The larger 5.4-liter unit delivers extra pulling power for full passenger loads and heavy trailers.
+The 5.4-liter V8 produces 345 foot-pounds of torque, enabling it to pull a trailer of up to 8300 pounds when ordered as a 4x2 with 16-inch wheels and the 3.73 axle ratio limited-slip rear differential ($255).
 An Expedition 4x4 with the smaller 4.6-liter engine and big 17-inch wheels can only muster 5500 pounds.

 Build and price your dream Ford Expedition in just a few easy steps.